p2ppsr/ninja-base/README.md

 ##### Method createTransactionWithOutputs

+This method is equivalent to `getTransactionWithOutputs` with `params.autoProcess` false.
+This function ignores `params.autoProcess`

 Creates and signs a transaction with specified outputs.

-It can be processed with `processTransaction`.
+It can be processed later with `processTransaction`.

-This function ignores `params.autoProcess`

 This is a higher-level wrapper around `createTransaction` so that you do not need to manually handle signing, when you are not providing any non-Dojo inputs.